From Meta-Thought to Execution: Cognitively Aligned Post-Training for Generalizable and Reliable LLM Reasoning: Introduction

 To operationalize this framework, we introduce two complementary techniques that correspond to the two stages of human cognition.
 For \textbf{meta-knowledge acquisition}, we propose \textbf{C}hain-\textbf{o}f-\textbf{M}eta-\textbf{T}hought (\textbf{CoMT}) Supervised Fine-Tuning, which focuses on learning abstract reasoning patterns rather than imitating complete chain-of-thought solutions with specific execution.
-Crucially, CoMT supervision excludes problem-specific execution details, encouraging the model to internalize abstract reasoning knowledge.
+Crucially, CoMT supervision explicitly replaces all numerical values with variable names, excluding problem-specific execution details and encouraging the model to internalize abstract reasoning knowledge that is distinct from mere length reduction or stylistic regularization of CoT.
 Subsequently, for \textbf{task adaptation}, we face a distinct challenge: while CoMT helps models acquire abstract strategies, applying these strategies to specific problems requires reliable multi-step execution.
-However, execution reliability is undermined when models are overconfident in incorrect intermediate computations—such errors cascade through subsequent steps, compounding into wrong final answers~\cite{uesato2022solving}.
+However, execution reliability is undermined when models are overconfident in incorrect intermediate computations—such errors cascade through subsequent steps, compounding into wrong final answers~\citep{uesato2022solving}.
 To address this, we employ \textbf{C}onfidence-\textbf{C}alibrated \textbf{R}einforcement \textbf{L}earning (\textbf{CCRL}) to optimize models' confidence calibration during execution.
 Unlike outcome-based RL, CCRL incorporates confidence-aware rewards on intermediate computations: it rewards high-confidence correct predictions while penalizing high-confidence incorrect predictions.
 This calibration mechanism encourages models to be confident when correct and uncertain when erring, thus preventing overconfident errors from compounding across reasoning steps and enhancing execution reliability.